microsoft/tigertoolbox/AzureSQLVM/e2e-ag-setup/README.md

 7. Creates Availability Group
 8. Creates Availability Group Listener

-Best practices that were considered for this solution:
-1. This solution deploys SQL Server VMs to multiple subnets,thereby avoiding the dependency on an Azure Load Balancer or a distributed network name (DNN) to route traffic to your HADR solution.
-2. Use a single NIC per cluster node.

 The following resources are deployed as part of the solution:
 1. AvailabilitySet
 2. Virtual machine